 When you arrive to the Whistler Fairmont by car, the valet staff at the front door greet you and help with your bags and deliver them to your room for you.
 In the winter they take your skis to the storage area for you as well.
 They offer both self park and valet services for your vehicle.

-The hotel rooms at the Fairmont Whistler are really well appointed and were fully renovated a couple years ago, however they still have the traditional decor that they are famous for.
-Every room features either a very comfortable king size bed or two queens (depending on room booked), Le Labo bath amenities, mini bar (extra charges), coffee and tea making station (Keurig coffee machine (some rooms on the “Gold” floor just have french press) and hot water kettle), fluffy robes and slippers, in room safe, umbrellas (for use during your stay) and informational magazines on Whistler.
+The hotel rooms at the Fairmont Whistler are really well appointed and were updated (bathrooms were fully renovated) a couple years ago, however they still have the traditional decor that they are famous for.
+The Fairmont Gold Rooms and Suites have just been completely renovated and look amazing, more on that soon.
+Every room features either a very comfortable king size bed or two queens (depending on room booked), Le Labo bath amenities, mini bar (extra charges), coffee and tea making station (Keurig coffee machine (some rooms on the “Gold” floor have Nespresso machines and a hot water kettle), fluffy robes and slippers, in room safe, umbrellas (for use during your stay) and informational magazines on Whistler.
 I would definitely recommend the rooms that face the mountain (and overlook the pool) as it’s a gorgeous view, well worth the upgrade.
 This hotel also has a smoke-free policy.

 The bath amenities as I mentioned are Le Labo, the Fairmont Hotels here in Canada use the Rose 31 formulation which smells heavenly.

 With Covid-19, there was also a “stay healthy kit” provided on the desk with antibacterial wipes, face masks, gloves and hand sanitizer.
 Also due to the pandemic, the tea and coffee was in a “kit” and is packed up for each guest.